 This may be appropriate when both parties have obtained independent legal advice and where the property is fairly simple, for example, where the only property of substance is the principal residence, vehicles and household goods.
 Where the property is more complex, for example where superannuation entitlements are to be split, where a company or business is involved, where a guarantee has been given or where capital gains tax liabilities may arise, it is desirable that each party have both independent legal and financial advice before finalising any agreement.

-Where the parties cannot agree, either party can apply to the Family Law Courts for the division of their property.
+Where the parties cannot agree, either party can apply to the Court (either the Federal Circuit Court or the Family Court, see Which court?) for the division of their property.
 Time limits apply.

-Either party to a marriage or de facto relationship can apply to the Family Law Courts for property division.
+Either party to a marriage or de facto relationship can apply to the Federal Circuit Court or the Family Court for property settlement.
 The Federal Circuit Court hears most matters.
 Whilst applications for property settlement can be lodged in either the Family Court or the Federal Circuit Court, most matters, unless complex, are heard in the Federal Circuit Court.

 There are no restrictions on the amount of the value of the property in dispute.